giantswarm/docs/src/content/advanced/configure-dex-in-your-cluster/index.md

 ## Why dex

 There are other projects that help to configure OIDC to access Kubernetes cluster APIs, but [dex](https://dexidp.io/) stands out about the others.
 First of all, it is not tied to Kubernetes, you can use `dex` to handle authentication and authorization for your apps.
-But the killing feature is how to handle different connectors.
+But the most impressive feature is how to handle different connectors.
 In reality `dex` acts like an identity provider `hub`, you can plug in different providers and allow you to choose between them when they want to log in.

 ## OIDC in Kubernetes